raspberrypi/documentation/configuration/config-txt/video.md

 #### cec_osd_name

-The `cec_osd_name` command sets the intial CEC name of the device.
+The `cec_osd_name` command sets the initial CEC name of the device.
 The default is Raspberry Pi.

 #### hdmi_pixel_encoding